shashankaz/contest-tracker/README.md

 ### Responsive Design
 The UI is fully responsive, ensuring a seamless user experience across desktop, tablet, and mobile devices.

+### Caching
+- Redis is used to cache frequently accessed contest lists, improving performance and reducing database load by minimizing the number of queries.
+- localStorage is used on the client side to cache contest data, reducing the need for repeated API calls and improving performance.

 ## API Endpoints